jherzstein/jordanherzstein.com/content/posts/summer_2023_projects.md

 ### Some boring skippable personal info {#some-boring-skippable-personal-info}

 For some reason, while everyone doubled down on gaming extra during the COVID years, I stopped almost entirely.
 I used to play smash bros competitively as a kid, almost exclusively to any other game and when COVID happened I was no longer able to attend tournaments.
 This coupled with getting sick of the Nintendo Switch online service and I was no longer having fun playing.
-Additionally, many well known members of the community having been outed for sexual misconduct around this time and the ensuing aftermath was a further deterrent from ever wanting to return.
+Additionally, wider community controversy and its ensuing aftermath gave me a more negative view of the scene which deterred me from wanting to return.
 Pretty much quit after that, and since I was not really into any other kinds of games I stopped gaming for a couple of years unless I was at a friend's place.

 ### <img src="/images/blog/reentry_racoon.png" width="10%" />Actual Switch hacks {#img-src-images-blog-reentry-racoon-dot-png-width-10-actual-switch-hacks}